 - Purchase your dog park permit and have the annual tag displayed on your dog or purchase your single-visit or annual permit at the exercise area and keep the receipt with you during your visit (the annual tag will be mailed to you)

 - Read rules and petiquette and follow the rules and suggestions at the exercise area

 An afternoon of tail-waggin’ fun.
 Enjoy live music, food and libations from the Estabrook Beer Garden along with lots of activities for your four-legged friend.

 Milwaukee County Parks offer over 100 miles of trails to explore with your dogs.
 The Oak Leaf Trail, which forms a 125-mile loop through Milwaukee County, is a paved trail with some street sections.

 Over a dozen parks also feature soft trails, known as Forked Aster Trails.
 Dogs are welcome on these trails, but please stay on-leash.

 The only Milwaukee County Park trails where dogs (also runners and cyclists) are prohibited are the sensitive nature trails at Wehr Nature Center.

-Annual dog park permits are available to buy online or at any of the locations listed below.
-Before you buy a permit, your dog must be licensed by your municipality and up to date on vaccinations.
+Before you buy a pass, your dog must be licensed by your municipality and up to date on vaccinations.

 |Person with Disability